 Maybe.
 Many machines today are self-lubricated.
 (Their bearings are impregnated with lubricant).
 Some are not.
 And, some are partially self-lubricated.
 It’s best to check with your machine manual.
 (If you have no manual contact us and perhaps we can supply you with one).

 In any case, even self-lubricated machines need replenishing of lubricants since these dry out with time and use.

 Self-lubricated machines are best left to qualified technicians to lubricate as some or all of the covers have to be removed and this can be complicated.
 It is also easy to lubricate the wrong parts or apply too much or too little to them.
 Before lubricating your machine, be sure it is absolutely clean.
-Use only quality sewing machine lubricants, not general-purpose oils.
-We use only the best synthetic lubricants available.
+Use only quality sewing machine lubricants, not general-purpose oils, and certainly not vegetable oils!